Cold rooms come in different sizes and designs, offering multiple benefits to businesses, large and small.

 Accessed through a door, they are often known as walk-in cold stores, walk-in cold rooms, cold rooms or cold storage rooms.
 Inside, chilled or frozen goods are stored on shelving, known as racking, at optimal temperatures.
 They are ideal for vegetables, meat, fish and dairy products.

-There are various cold storage room options available with different capacities, components, and design features, so it’s wise to get professional, independent advice to identify the best for your business operations, your property and your use of indoors and outdoors space.
+There are various cold room installation options available with different capacities, components, and design features, so it’s wise to get professional, independent advice to identify the best for your business operations, your property and your use of indoors and outdoors space.

-Refrigeration works through the transfer of heat from an enclosed inside space to the outside.
+Cold room refrigeration works through the transfer of heat from an enclosed inside space to the outside.
 Refrigeration systems can cool, heat and dehumidifying of air.

 Heat transfer is achieved through the chemistry of liquids known as refrigerants.
 When any liquid evaporates into gas form, its molecules separate from each other and absorb heat easily.